MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-get-started.md

 [![A screenshot showing the deploy to previous stage button, available from the test or production stage menus.](media/deployment-pipelines-get-started/deploy-back.png)](media/deployment-pipelines-get-started/deploy-back.png#lightbox)

-## Step 4 - Create dataset rules
+## Step 4 - Create deployment rules

 When working in a deployment pipeline, different stages may have different configurations.
 For example, each stage can have different databases or different query parameters.
 The development stage might query sample data from the database, while the test and production stages query the entire database.

-When you deploy content between pipeline stages, configuring dataset rules enables you to allow changes to content, while keeping some settings intact.
+When you deploy content between pipeline stages, configuring deployment rules enables you to allow changes to content, while keeping some settings intact.

-Dataset rules are defined on data sources and parameters, in each dataset.
+Deployment rules are defined on data sources and parameters, in each dataset.
 They determine the values of the data sources or parameters for a specific dataset.
 For example, if you want a dataset in a production stage to point to a production database, you can define a rule for this.
 The rule is defined in the production stage, under the appropriate dataset.
 Once the rule is defined, content deployed from test to production, will inherit the value as defined in the dataset rule, and will always apply as long as the rule is unchanged and valid.

 >[!NOTE]
-> Dataset rules work only when the source and target data source are of the same type.
+> Deployment rules work only when the source and target data source are of the same type.

 ### Create a dataset rule

 To create a dataset rule, follow the steps in this section.
-After you create all the dataset rules you need, deploy the datasets with the newly created rules from the source stage to the target stage where the rules were created.
+After you create all the deployment rules you need, deploy the datasets with the newly created rules from the source stage to the target stage where the rules were created.
 Your rules will not apply until you deploy the datasets from the source to the target stage.

 1. In the pipeline stage you want to create a dataset rule for, select **Deployment settings**.